DENG-MIT/CRNN/README.md

 * Define the neural ODE problem
 * Train CRNN using ADAM

-**We strongly recommend using Julia 1.6 with the CRNN code included in this repository.
-Newer versions may lead to indexing issues and convergence to incorrect mechanisms.
-As of the current commit in August 2024, active development of CRNN capabilities is ongoing.
-If compatibility is required with newer versions of Julia, please reach out to the authors [here](https://deng.mit.edu/people.html).**
+**Julia version recommendations are included above for each directory.
+Incorrect versions may lead to indexing issues and convergence to incorrect mechanisms.
+As of the current commit in September 2025, active development of CRNN capabilities is ongoing.
+If compatibility is required with different versions of Julia, please reach out to the authors [here](https://deng.mit.edu/people.html).**

 # Cite
 **Base CRNN (cases 1-3):**